 Application form and fee, resume, official transcript, official GMAT score, and official TOEFL score (if applicable).
-Please click here for more details.
+Please visit our Admissions page for more details.
 Albers School of Business and Economics applicants are accepted into the program on the basis of their entire history, considering each factor individually, and in combination, as part of the admissions process.
 Personal statements and letters of reference are not required, but may be included, especially if there is information an applicant feels is important for the committee to take into consideration in their decision.

 We require 2 years minimum of working experience for the MBA and MSF programs and a competitive score for GMAT and undergraduate GPA.
 Our GMAT, GPA, and working experiences averages can be viewed in our class profile.

 When is the application deadline?

-No, however, there are two preparatory requirements that students must meet within a specific timeframe upon admission to the program: Business Calculus and Business Communications.
+No, however, there are two preparatory requirements that students must meet within a specific timeframe upon admission to the program: Business Calculus and Professional Writing.
 The math requirement includes Business Calculus and can be waived if successfully completed with a grade of B (3.0) or above.
 Business Calculus, if not waived upon admission, must be completed within the first year of the program.
-Business Communications can be satisfied by earning in the 25 percentile or higher on the verbal and writing section of the GMAT.
-Students who do not meet this minimum will be required to complete the Business Communications class in their first quarter of the program.
+Professional Writing can be satisfied by earning in the 25 percentile or higher on the verbal and writing section of the GMAT.
+Students who do not meet this minimum will be required to complete the Professional Writing class in their first quarter of the program.

 When is the program start date?